You just can’t beat Cornwall… Wild landscapes, a breathtaking coastline and white-washed harbour towns - and the charm and lifestyle to match!

 It might be England’s worst kept secret, but that’s of course only for good reason!

-What better way to experience it than packing up a VW bus with a wetsuit and surfboard, spending the day at the beach and picking a good spot up on the cliffs to watch the sun go down?
+What better way to experience it than packing up a VW bus with your wetsuit and surfboard, spending the day at the beach and picking a good spot up on the cliffs to watch the sun go down?

 If you’re driving down to Cornwall, then that’s simple enough - start at “PART ONE”.
 Of course, another option is to get a train and hire a vehicle once you’re here - you could get the train to St Austell, Newquay or Falmouth to name a few, and easily amend the itinerary to create a sort of circular route.

 It’s also worth mentioning that a lot of the places and car parks around Cornwall are owned by The National Trust, and that’s great!
 Not only is conservation a big part of what they do, but you can pay for a membership and end up saving a lot of money too!
-Some of their car parks are even licensed for for motorhomes, offering lots of cheap overnight camping options!

 PART ONE - Bodmin Moor